Topological posets and tropical phased matroids: Introduction

-The {\it Comparison Map} $f \colon \Delta ({\mathcal X})\to {\mathcal X}$ is defined by $f(z)=\text{max}\{x_{i}\mid i\in \text{ supp}(z)\}$.
-It is not hard to prove that $f$ is continuous\footnote{The word ``map'' is used in this paper to mean that the given function is continuous.} with respect to the Up topology on ${\mathcal X}$.
-5pt Our aim is to prove that under reasonable topological and geometric assumptions, and considering $\mathcal X$ with the Up topology, the Comparison Map $f$ is a weak homotopy equivalence.
-This will be done by satisfying the hypotheses of the following theorem of McCord \cite{Mc1}, reproved independently\footnote{May's paper appears to date from the late 1970's though the publication year is 2006.} by May \cite{M}.
+\begin{Def} The {\it Comparison Map} $f \colon \Delta ({\mathcal X})\to {\mathcal X}$ is defined by $f(z)=\text{max}\{x_{i}\mid i\in \text{ supp}(z)\}$.
+It is not hard to prove that $f$ is continuous\footnote{The word ``map'' is used in this paper to mean that the given function is continuous.} with respect to the Up topology on ${\mathcal X}$. \end{Def} 5pt Our aim is to prove that under reasonable topological and geometric assumptions, and considering $\mathcal X$ with the Up topology, the Comparison Map $f$ is a weak homotopy equivalence.
+5pt